sjonesw-lab/Maxtrader/replit.md

 ## Overview

 MaxTrader is an intraday NASDAQ trading research engine designed for quality-driven trading signals using a wave-based Renko framework and multi-timeframe confluence analysis.
 It identifies wave impulses and retracement patterns, integrating daily and 4-hour market context.
 All trades utilize options structures for defined risk.
-The system currently features a multi-regime architecture with a validated Normal Vol strategy (43.5% WR, 9.39 PF) and robust runtime safety layers, with ongoing research into high-volatility environments.
+The system features a multi-regime architecture with robust runtime safety layers and is currently under active development and testing to validate trading performance.

 The system now includes a professional real-time trading dashboard with WebSocket-based live updates, comprehensive safety monitoring, and integrated Pushover notifications for critical alerts.